Emblematic songs from 90s cinema

 Influence on pop culture and charts

-Furthermore, these songs inspired fashions, dances, and forms of expression that permeated both music and other visual and cultural arts.
+Furthermore, these songs inspired fashions, dances and forms of expression that permeated both music and other visual and cultural arts.

 Sound diversity and its historical importance

-The historical impact lies in how these musical mixes helped to break down cultural barriers and expand the influence of film music.
+The historical impact lies in how these musical mixes helped break down cultural barriers and expand the influence of film music.